hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - **Library**: saved designs (set Default, duplicate, delete)
 - **Editor**: edits the currently selected design; **Save** pushes changes to widgets

 Widgets refresh when a design is saved.
-If something looks stale, the in-app refresh action can be used (Editor → … → Refresh Widgets).
+If something looks stale, use the in-app refresh action (Editor → … → Refresh Widgets).

 ---